Preventive healthcare: Economics of U.S. preventive care

-As of 2009, the cost-effectiveness of preventive care is a highly debated topic.
-While some economists argue that preventive care is valuable and potentially cost saving, others believe it is an inefficient waste of resources.
+As of 2009, the cost-effectiveness of preventive care was a highly debated topic.
+While some economists argue that preventive care is valuable and potentially cost saving, others believe it is a waste of resources.
 Preventive care is composed of a variety of clinical services and programs including annual doctor's check-ups, annual immunizations, and wellness programs; recent models show that these simple interventions can have significant economic impacts.

 Clinical preventive services and programs

 Research on preventive care addresses the question of whether it is cost saving or cost effective and whether there is an economics evidence base for health promotion and disease prevention.
 The need for and interest in preventive care is driven by the imperative to reduce health care costs while improving quality of care and the patient experience.
 Preventive care can lead to improved health outcomes and cost savings potential.
 Services such as health assessments/screenings, prenatal care, and telehealth and telemedicine can reduce morbidity or mortality with low cost or cost savings.
 Specifically, health assessments/screenings have cost savings potential, with varied cost-effectiveness based on screening and assessment type.
 Inadequate prenatal care can lead to an increased risk of prematurity, stillbirth, and infant death.
 Time is the ultimate resource and preventive care can help mitigate the time costs.
 Telehealth and telemedicine is one option that has gained consumer interest, acceptance, and confidence and can improve quality of care and patient satisfaction.